OneUIProject/oneui-core/README.md

 }
 ```
 ## Using with libraries that depend on AndroidX
-If you need to use a library that requires one or more stock androidx module, you will have to exclude those specific dependencies to avoid build errors, like this:
+If you need to use a library that requires one or more stock androidx module, you have to exclude those specific dependencies to avoid build errors, like this:
 ```groovy
 implementation("com.org.group:library:1.0.0") {
 	exclude group: 'androidx.swiperefreshlayout', module: 'swiperefreshlayout'